Xrage007/.../README.md

 //This is an attempt to write a modified QuickSort algorithm where the worst case is O(n log n) instead of O(n^2).
 I have used the median of medians algorithm to insure the O(n log n) complexity, but i am having major issues.
-At line 82-83, the left and right indices are correct at the first recursive call (left = 0, right = 9), but at the second iteration right is for some reason 478 and I cant figure out where exactly it is changing and why.
+At line 82-83 (in the QuickSort function specifically), the left and right indices are correct at the first recursive call (left = 0, right = 9), but at the second iteration right is for some reason 478 and I cant figure out where exactly it is changing and why.